Meet the Staff of Academic Services

 Brian Koslowski: Director of Academic Advising

 Brian started off his career at Brandeis as a Community Development Coordinator (CDC) in Massell and Village Quads.
-As Associate Director of Class-Based Advising, Brian is the academic advisor for students with last names beginning T-Z. He coordinates the Brandeis Undergraduate Group Study (BUGS) program, and works closely with the English Language Program and the International Students and Scholars Office.
+As Director of Academic Advising, Brian is the academic advisor for students with last names beginning M-P. He coordinates the Brandeis Undergraduate Group Study (BUGS) program, and works closely with the English Language Program and the International Students and Scholars Office.
 He has a B.A. in Psychology and Communication and an M.Ed. in Higher Education Administration, both from the University of Massachusetts Amherst.
 Brian has held positions in Residence Life, Admissions, Orientation, and Pre-College programs at UMass Amherst, NYU, and Brown University.
 Brian belongs to NACADA (The Global Community for Academic Advising) and is a member of the Emerging Leaders Program cohort 2013-2015.
 Brian is passionate about social justice education, college access, and student leadership.
 In his free time, Brian participates in bootcamp classes and teaches spinning (group cycling) in the greater Boston area.

-Elena Lewis: Assistant Director, TRIO Student Support Services Program
+Elena Lewis: Interim Director, TRIO Student Support Services Program

 Elena Lewis began working at Brandeis in June of 2004.
 Before her arrival to Brandeis she served as the Counseling Coordinator and Critical Thinking Instructor for Student Support Services at Westfield State University in Westfield, MA.
 She credits SSSP and the McNair TRIO programs as influential resources that guided her through her undergraduate degree from Westfield State University in Mass Communications.
 Elena earned her Master's degree in Sociology here at Brandeis where she researched gender, race, and class inequality and reconciliation efforts to promote equity in the U.S. For the past 10 years, her passion for working with students makes coming to work a privilege.
 She says, "I learn from students am inspired by them everyday."
 Aside from being a tech fanatic, watching movies, eating out, and collecting frogs are hobbies she enjoys in her spare time.